UrielCh/react-icons/README.md

-# preact / deno convertion of react-icons
+# Preact + deno convertion of react-icons

 This library is a simple port from [react-icons](https://www.npmjs.com/package/react-icons) compatible with deno fresh project.